 Wear the Right Gear

-Anglers will recommend all sorts of apparel and accessories to help you succeed, but one thing’s for certain: you must wear quality eye protection.
+Anglers will recommend all sorts of apparel and accessories to help you succeed, but one thing’s for certain: you must wear quality sunglasses.
 Pugs polarized glasses will help you avoid eye strain, headaches, and sunburn while you’re on the water.

 Before you hit the river, make sure to stop by our online store and shop for some high quality, low-cost sunglasses.